Need a bok choy substitute for your recipe? You can employ several other vegetables for your favorite Asian recipes.

 You can use Chinese broccoli in savory dishes like stir-fries, soups, and salads.

-If you like an earthy peppery taste in your meals, it’s worth diving into these arugula alternatives and perfect substitutes for endive!
+If you like an earthy peppery taste in your meals, it’s worth diving into these arugula alternatives and perfect endive replacements!
 In addition, Chinese broccoli also has several substitutes that are worth your attention.

 - Collard greens

 Popular in Southern cuisine, these greens have a stronger flavor than bok choy, but can replace it in heartier dishes.
 Collard greens are healthy vegetables that provide vitamins A, C, and K.

 I tried replacing bok choy with collard greens in a salad with sesame dressing.
 My verdict is that they are equally delicious!